-The practice team kept complete patient dental care records which were, clearly written or typed and stored securely.
+The practice team kept complete patient dental care records which were, clearly written or typed.
+Paper dental care records were not stored securely.
+We were told this was in the process of being addressed.

 The practice monitored clinical and non-clinical areas of their work to help them improve and learn.
-This included asking for and listening to the views of patients and staff.
+This included asking for and listening to the views of patients.